Part 1: adding a ticketing system to the event feature on a SaaS community platform Open Social.

 Since the settings and colours of Open Social software are customizable per installation, for our hi-fi prototypes, we created new buttons, microinterations and elements while using the colour scheme from one of the communities.

-MOST IMPORTANT DATA OVERVIEW
+OVERVIEW OF THE MOST IMPORTANT DATA

 In the hi-fidelity design, we also added the summary of the event data within the main event page to ensure event managers can look at the most important data on the fly.